Kärcher Hose Performance Premium 1/2

-The hose innovation from Kärcher: the ultra-flexible and kink-resistant Performance Premium garden hose.
-Diameter: 1/2".
-Length: 50 m.
-With Kärcher Premium anti-torsion technology.
+The ultra-flexible and kink-resistant Performance Premium garden hose.
+Designed with Kärcher's Premium anti-torsion technology, for better performance and durability.

 The Performance Premium 1/2" from Kärcher is no normal garden hose.
 Made from an innovative woven material with Kärcher Premium anti-torsion technology, it offers maximum robustness, flexibility and kink-resistance.
-The hose thereby ensures a continuous water flow when watering medium to large gardens and other spaces.
 In addition, the weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-This is why Kärcher provides an impressive 18-year warranty.
-The Performance Premium hose, measuring 50 metres long, also scores highly in terms of health and sustainability thanks to being free of phthalates (< 0.1%), cadmium, barium and lead.
-Further performance features include a bursting pressure of 45 bar and an impressive temperature resistance from -20 to +60 °C.
+The Performance Premium hose, measuring 50 metres long is also free of phthalates (< 0.1%), cadmium, barium and lead.
+The bursting pressure is 40 bar whilst also being resistant to temperatures between -20 and +60 °C. Compatible with all standard watering systems.
+Comes with an 18-year guarantee.

 Features and benefits